swfiua/gotu/docs/jfc.rst

 explanation for gamma-ray bursts and provides a model which fits the observations.

-Is it the same for any gravitational waves that we see: all the gravitational waves it has emitted through it's life time arrive at the same time!
+Is it the same for any gravitational waves that we see?
+All the gravitational waves it has emitted through it's life time arrive at the same time!

 There are natural parallels with the merging black hole model.

 We are seeing the effects of horizons in our visible universe.

+Rourke's model can also inform models of galactic potential, the Pulsar Timing Array can help test models and Rourke's belief in a much larger black hole than Sagittarius A*.